 After you split up, especially if you have kids, expect your housing costs to go up by as much as two times.
 Even if you downsize, the cost to run a home solo can be much more.
 If you were a stay-at-home parent, the other half that was supporting that household now has to find another place to live, so the money will no longer be pooled in one place.
 So costs will go up.
 If you’re hoping to live the same lifestyle expect costs to go up even more.
 To save money you may consider moving to a more affordable area.

-According to Statistics Canada the average family of four spent $8649 on food in 2015.
+According to Statistics Canada, the average family of four spent $8649 on food in 2015.
 Splitting up does not mean this cost will be now be divided in two.
 Cooking for one can be expensive as you don’t have the added bonus of buying in bulk and cooking in batches.
-Be careful when grocery shopping that you adjust to the fact that there is less people for dinner every night in order to avoid wasting food.
+Be careful when grocery shopping that you adjust to the fact that there are fewer people for dinner every night in order to avoid wasting food.

 There is some good news

 There are ways, as a newly divorced person, you can save money.
 Transportation which makes up a big part of our budget is often more expensive when you’re married.
 You may live in the suburbs and need two cars or live in an area that is a far commute from your job.
 According to data from the Canadian Automobile Association, the average annual cost to own and operate a vehicle is $10,456 a year.
 This figure is based on the cost of running a 2013 Toyota Camry, 18,000 km a year, with the cost of gas set to $1.23/litre, with regular maintenance and repair.
 By reducing your commute and taking public transit, or better walking or biking, you can reduce your transportation costs dramatically.

 Money should never be the reason a couple stays together but it’s important to know how your financial situation will change when you walk out the door.

 Image Credit: Erkan Adıgüzel